llm-bible/llm-bible.github.io/_publications/banerjee2024breaking.markdown

 bibkey: banerjee2024breaking
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.11139"}
-tags: ['BERT', 'Fairness', 'GPT', 'Model Architecture', 'Reinforcement Learning', 'Uncategorized']
+tags: ['BERT', 'Fairness', 'GPT', 'Model Architecture', 'Reinforcement Learning']
 ---
 The integration of pretrained language models (PLMs) like BERT and GPT has revolutionized NLP, particularly for English, but it has also created